 Two lost children search for their mother

-“I don’t like it here, Jack," she whined.
+“I don’t like it here, Jack," Penny whined.
 "This place gives me the creeps.”

 “I know, Pen," I said, "I don’t like it much either.
-Everything seems so weird."
+Everything's so weird."

 “Me too,” I said, still watching the strangeness of the water.
 “How long have we been waiting, anyway?”

 She furrowed her eyebrows.
 “Uh . . .
 I'm not really sure.
-I can’t seem to remember things too good, but it feels like a long time.”
+I can’t remember things, but it feels like a long time.”

 I stood then, stretching my stiff muscles and feeling as if I had been sitting in the same place for too long, or that I was coming out of a deep sleep, all cold and achy.
 I dug my hands into my front pockets for warmth, my numb fingers finding a flat smooth rock.
 For the life of me I couldn't remember where I had gotten it, but instinctively I knew it was shaped perfectly for throwing.
 Winding up, I tossed it across the face of the river.